-Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery
+Seahawks training camp Day 9: Bobby Wagner sits after having ‘procedure’; Ed Dickson may have to have surgery

 Most of it is covered above.

-Safety Lano Hill, who remains on the physically unable to perform (PUP) list, had a helmet on and did some conditioning work, the most he has been seen doing during camp.
+Safety Lano Hill had a helmet on and did some conditioning work and after practice it was revealed on the NFL’s transactions wire that he has passed his physical and is off the PUP (physically unable to perform list).
+Hill has not practiced since having hip surgery following an injury in the final regular-season game of the 2018 season.
+Hill is expected to contend for a starting spot at strong safety and might be able to get on the field for drills soon now that he is off PUP.

-And linebacker Cody Barton remains out with a groin injury which had the Seahawks rather thin at linebacker.
+And linebacker Cody Barton remains out with a groin injury that had the Seahawks rather thin at linebacker.
 The first-team linebackers Monday were Austin Calitro, K.J.
 Wright and Shaquem Griffin, the latter playing the strongside position.
 Ben Burr-Kirvin got some significant work with the second unit at weakside linebacker.

-And rookie OL Demetrius Knox was carted off the field in the late going.
+And rookie offensive lineman Demetrius Knox was carted off the field in the late going.
 It was unclear his injury but he had foot surgery last year while at Ohio State.

 Quotable

-“Diss (Dissly) had a great day today.
+“Diss (Will Dissly) had a great day today.
 He was all over the place.
 He is making a bid for wanting to play this weekend (against Denver).
-We are watching and listening carefully because he looks like he’s ready to go,” Carroll on Dissly, who suffered a patellar tendon injury last season against Arizona.
+We are watching and listening carefully because he looks like he’s ready to go.”
+Pete Carroll on Dissly, who suffered a patellar tendon injury last season against Arizona.

 Next up